The Beauty Of The Yoruba Culture

 The Yoruba marriage ceremony is a joyful celebration where the groom’s family presents a marriage proposal to the bride’s family, bringing gifts called “Eru Iyawo”.
 The groom’s family actively seeks the bride’s family’s acceptance.
 After the acceptance the bride’s family welcomes the groom’s family with music, dance, and food..

-2. Naming ceremony:
+2. Naming Ceremony:

 The Yoruba naming ceremony is a special occasion that takes place on the 8th day after a child is born.
 As they gather together, they acknowledge their joint responsibility to raise the child and formally accept these shared responsibility.